okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-2-ldap-server/index.md

 ## Connect Okta LDAP Agent and import users

-With the basic environment set up, you need to connect the OpenLDAP directory server to your Okta org with an instance of Okta LDAP Agent.
+With the basic environment set up, connect the OpenLDAP directory server to your Okta org with an instance of Okta LDAP Agent.
 Then, import the LDAP users into Universal Directory.

 > **Note:** Okta LDAP Agent is usually installed on-premises in the same network as the LDAP server it's connecting to Okta.
 For this lab, you'll use an Okta LDAP Agent instance in a Docker container.